Skip to main content

 4 mentions Positive Neutral Negative

-Overall, the game's replayability is mixed; while some players find it minimal due to predictable routes, others appreciate the variety of weapon, armor, and magic combinations that encourage multiple playthroughs.
-Despite the differing opinions, many agree that the game's value justifies its purchase price.
+Overall, the game's replayability is mixed; while some players find it limited due to predictable routes, others appreciate the variety of weapon, armor, and magic combinations that encourage multiple playthroughs.
+Despite the concerns, many feel the game offers good value for its price.

 • “Good quality-cost relationship, very replayable.”